Showing posts with label Colonials. Show all posts

 Mars Attacks in Aid of Boxer Rebellion: For Queen and Planet AAR

-View from the bridge as the Allies withdraw across it, fighting their delaying action
+View from the bridge as the Allies withdrawing, fighting their delaying action

 The battle report re-posted from Sept.
 30, 2009